lwyer-star/Process-Journal-Task-2/weeks/week8.md

 # Week 8 — Prototyping & tests

 The step forward and planned focus this week is turning Week 7 research into a working prototype.
-I sketched the UI, built a first version of the banner logic, and ran quick tests to see what works in motion.
+I sketched the UI, built a first version of the state message logic and ran quick tests to see what works in motion.

 ### Physical concept — harness mount (sketches)